ArkEcosystemArchive/docs-legacy/docs/glossary/README.md

 For Ark, the top 51 delegates are responsible of forging blocks and maintaining consensus over the transaction history of the Blockchain.
 If a deleagte is inactive for a given 51 block round, it temporarily loses its ability to forge a block and is replaced by another delegate.

 Delegated block production is an advantage for a Blockchain.
 It allows for a seamless processing of blocks because the delegates are incentivized, through monetary reward, to maintain their voters' pledges by acting appropriately.
-## Loader
-A loader syncs the peer with the network history.

 ## Peer
 When dealing on the Ark network, peers are users who contribute by providing node instances which help with stability.

 By running the software node developed by the Ark Core team on their local or remote machines, users make the network stronger and more available.

 ## Node
 A node is a functional participant in the distributed network.
 It is the term used to describe the software instance, tied to the user's IP address, which is responsible for performing automatic and configurable operations on behalf of a peer.